 A star performer and one of the best all-around travel rewards credit cards on the market.
 The American Express Gold Card delivers a perfect balance of earning rates, other perks, and a mid-level annual fee.
 Features of the card include:

-- Earn 3X on flights booked directly with the airline or with amextravel.com
+- Earn 3X Membership Rewards(R) Points on flights booked directly with airlines or on amextravel.com

 This is by no means the end of the story with the American Express Gold Card, and it also has a host of benefits with Uber.
 When it comes to dining, the card is virtually industry-leading and should be your go-to card when eating in or out!